MaJoseNG/OpenSeesDocumentation/source/user/manual/material/ndMaterials/SmearedSteelDoubleLayer.rst

 SmearedSteelDoubleLayer Material
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This command is used to construct a SmearedSteelDoubleLayer material object.
 It is the abstract representation of a double perpendicular smeared steel layer (plane stress) 2D material with a tangent formulation.
-Each layer works only in the direction of the bars, so a uniaxial constitutive model is used to represent the reinforcing steel bar in each direction.
-The angle that defines the orientation of the steel layers with respect to the local coordinate system **x-y** is denoted as :math:`\theta{s}`, represented by the argument ``$OrientationEmbeddedSteel``.
+Each layer works only in the direction of the bars, so a uniaxial constitutive model is used to represent the behavior of reinforcing steel bars in each direction.
+The angle that defines the orientation of the steel layers with respect to the local coordinate system **x-y** is denoted as :math:`\theta_{s}`, represented by the argument ``$OrientationEmbeddedSteel`` (based on the work of Rojas et al., 2016).

 .. figure:: SmearedSteelDoubleLayer_figure.jpg
 	:align: center